oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/helidon-vm-only-script-driven-oci-setup-core-environment.md

 This module walks you through the process of setting up the core OCI features needed for all of the related labs.

+Note that at some points you will need to say if you are in a `free trial tenancy`.
+This is referring to the 30 day free trial tenancies that Oracle offers with a few hundred US$ of resources available to you at no cost.
+In most cases for these labs you will be using a `free trial tenancy`, but it is also possible to run these labs where multiple people are sharing a free trial tenancy, or you are using a commercial (paid for) tenancy to run the labs (this is usually if a dedicated session is being rub for your organization).
+In that case you may be told to follow slightly different instructions, for example to ensure that you each use a different compartment to separate your work for each other or anything that your company may have already setup.

 To speed things up for people who are just starting with this set of labs (or deleted their previously created environment) we have provided some scripts that you can use to set things up quickly, consistently and with less opportunity for mistakes.

 <details><summary><b>Already done some of the labs ?</b></summary>